 A strong support system.
 Friends or family are always helpful in providing distraction and emotional support to those who are grieving a relationship loss.
-Being with people helps prevent isolation that results in depressed mood.
+Being with people helps prevent the isolation that results in a depressed mood.

 Engaging in pleasurable activities such as hobbies that can help improve one's mood.

 Exercise, mindful meditation, and learning breathing and grounding techniques help alleviate emotional tension.

 Reaching out to psychotherapists is always helpful.
 It is beneficial to everyone to have the guidance of a non-biased professional find healthy ways of grieving a loss especially to those who are not able to open up easily to friends and or family members.”